 In October 2019, Alrawhani told CPJ that al-Mureisi’s family was allowed to visit him once a month and talk to him on the phone once a week.
 Alrawhani said al-Mureisi was last interrogated in July 2019 and was told that he would be released soon, and that he would not appear before a court; however, he said there had been no further updates since then.
 According to Alrawhani, al-Mureisi is being held at Al-Hair prison in Riyadh.

-According to human rights groups, Saudi authorities have banned visitors from prisons since March 2020 due to COVID-19.
+According to human rights groups, Saudi authorities banned visitors from prisons starting in March 2020 due to COVID-19.
+Since then, visits have resumed in some prisons, according to news reports.
 In July 2020, a Twitter account purporting to belong to al-Mureisi’s wife posted that the family had been allowed to speak to him on the phone for the first time in two months.
 CPJ was unable to verify that the account belongs to al-Mureisi’s wife.